colekappel/UCSD-Research/README.md

 **The EGM shown above is a great example of an electrogram that would be marked as high quality by my method.
 The algorithm will mark this as high quality since there are large periodic negative slopes.**

 ![Fig3](UCSD_Github_Images/High_and_Low_Quality_Examples.png)
+**Figure 2 will be marked as low quality since there are not large periodic negative or positive slopes.**

 ### Example of High Quality vs Low Quality Color Maps